IDMNYU/DM-1123-A-VFS-SP18-SEEGERS/projects/dm1123_vfs_self_assessments.md

 #### MIDTERM SELF ASSESSMENT

-**Send your midterm self assessment as a Slack Direct Message to me.**
+**Send your midterm self assessment as a PDF in a Slack Direct Message to me.**

 Critically analyze/evaluate your visual foundation process and how it is has changed over the course of the semester.